Henry R. Robinson

 Henry R. Robinson, also known as H. R. Robinson was an American lithographer and publisher active in New York City between 1831 and 1850.

-Career as publisher
+Career

 Robinson was a major publisher of works on the political issues in the United States, particularly caricatures.
 He was active during the administration of Andrew Jackson, Martin Van Buren, Benjamin Harrison, John Tyler, James K. Polk and Zachary Taylor.
-But he was most productive between 1836 to 1840.
+But he was most productive between 1836 and 1840.
 His works included political cartoons commenting on current events, and his specialty is caricature.
-He also had an office in Washington D. C. to keep in contact with issues at the Federal level.
+He also had an office in Washington D. C. to keep in contact with issues at the federal level.

-He worked with various artists, such as Edward Williams Clay establishing and developing a support system for political cartooning in New York city, during the time it was fastest-growing place graphic arts industry in the country.
+He worked with various artists, such as Edward Williams Clay establishing and developing a support system for political cartooning in New York City, during a period that represented the fastest-growing location for graphic arts industry in the country.
 Their collaboration made the New York City the center of political cartooning in the United States.